Rev. Francis (Frank) Ritchie

 Frank is the lead chaplain for Media Chaplaincy New Zealand.
-He is an ordained Wesleyan Methodist minister, leads a small church in Hamilton, has a history in radio broadcasting and can be heard every Sunday night on Newstalk ZB and from time to time on Newstalk ZB and Rhema Media’s stations.
-He highly values the place of the news media in society and many in the industry have trusted him enough to sit down and have confidential conversations about life and work.
+He is an ordained Wesleyan Methodist minister, leads a small church in Hamilton, has a history in radio broadcasting and can be heard every Sunday night on Newstalk ZB and from time to time on Rhema Media’s stations.
+He highly values the place of the media in society and many in the industry have trusted him enough to sit down and have confidential conversations about life and work.
 Frank has a spacious view of the world and a curiosity about various worldviews.
 His own way of seeing the world compels him to see value in all people.

 Volunteer | Wellington

 John is a university chaplain, based at the Anglican Chaplaincy at Victoria University, where he has particular responsibility for pastoral care of Victoria’s staff and post-graduates.
 He also works for the Venn Foundation, teaching and supporting Venn alumni in their ongoing life and work.
 A sometimes university teacher and researcher, he’s passionate about healthy workplace cultures and helping others to live well within organisations.
 He would describe much of what he does as a chaplain as ‘making room’ for the heart, and for God.
 John is a poet and is married to Jannah, a musician.
 They have three boys.

 Rev. Spanky Moore